argentlabs/argent-contracts-starknet/docs/sessions.md

 ### Offchain checks by guardian:

 - Session expiration (with higher accuracy than the onchain check)
-- Anything included in the `Metadata` field (it could include checks to make sure the dapp is not expending too much on gas fees)
+- Anything included in the `Metadata` field (it could include checks to make sure the dapp is not spending too much on gas fees)

 ### Sessions and multiple guardians